 - 12. "Available" or "Availability" means Broadband Services are available for purchase by at least 90% of the residents and businesses of a particular area. - 13.
-"Broadband" means any high-speed, telecommunications capability that enables users to originate and receive high-quality voice, data, graphics, and video telecommunications using any transmission media or technology and at a minimum shall meet the definition of 'advanced telecommunications capability' as determined by the FCC from time to time except in Unserved or Rural areas where, at minimum, it shall; 1) Meet the highest speed definition of 'advanced telecommunications capability' as determined by the FCC from time to time, regardless of technology; 2 Latency that does not exceed 100 milliseconds round trip; and 3) Minimum usage allowance of 150 gigabytes (GB) per month. - 14.
+"Broadband" means any high-speed, telecommunications capability that enables users to originate and receive high-quality voice, data, graphics, and video telecommunications using any transmission media or technology and at a minimum shall meet the definition of 'advanced telecommunications capability' as determined by the FCC from time to time except in Unserved or Rural areas where, at minimum, it shall meet the highest speed definition of 'advanced telecommunications capability' as determined by the FCC from time to time the FCC from time to time, regardless of technology. - 14.
 "Broadband Dependent Subscription Service" means a retail service for which consumers pay a one time or recurring fee which requires the capabilities of the Broadband Service which the consumer has purchased. - 15.
 "Broadband Service" means a fixed or mobile, including satellite, transmission media or technology capable of delivering Broadband. - 16.
 "Civil Works" means any building or engineering works which, taken as a whole with other related works, are sufficiently material to require a License in order to conduct such works. - 17.
-"Collocate" or "Collocation" means to install, mount, maintain, modify, operate and/or replace a Communications Facility on an existing Support Structure, Pole, or Tower or any other structure capable of supporting such Communications Network Facility.
-"Collocation" has a corresponding meaning.
-The term does not include the installation of a new Pole, Tower or Communications Network Support Structure in the Public Right-of-Way. - 18.
+"Collocate" or "Collocation" means to install, mount, maintain, modify, operate, or replace one or more Communications Network Facilities on, under, within, or adjacent to a Communications Network Support Structure or Utility Pole.
+The term does not include the installation of a new Utility Pole or Communications Network Support Structure in the Public Right-of-Way. - 18.
 "Communications Infrastructure Provider" means a Person, including a person authorized to provide Communications Services in the State, who builds or installs communication transmission equipment, Communications Network Facilities, or Communications Network Support Structures but is not a provider of Communications Services." - 19.
 "Communications Network" means any Network used or authorized to be used to transmits electronic, optical or radio (whether using regulated frequencies or otherwise) signals including, without limitation, sounds, images and data, and whether using wired, wireless or radio network. - 20.
 "Communications Network Facility" means equipment used by a Communications Provider in the provision of a Communications Service over a Communications Network, including: (1) equipment associated with wireless and wireline communications, and (2) radio transceivers, Antennas, wires, coaxial or fiber-optic cable or other cables, regular and backup power supplies, and comparable equipment, regardless of technological configuration, and equipment associated with wireless and wireline communications.
 The term includes Small Wireless Facilities.
 The term does not include the structure or improvements on, under, or within which the equipment is located.